takasuzuki87/starter-academic-TS/content/en/event/2019_12/index.md

 ---
-title: “Big Data at the Chicago Police Department”
+title: Big Data at the Chicago Police Department

 event: Presentation on the history of big data use at the Chicago Police.
 event_url: # https://example.org